 If you don’t get enough sodium, for instance, you secrete aldosterone to reabsorb more sodium in the kidneys.
 Aldosterone, however, also increases potassium excretion and raises blood pressure.

 The takeaway is that being low on electrolytes causes side effects you don’t want.
 But what do we mean by low electrolytes?

 Low electrolytes can mean one of two things:

 An electrolyte imbalance (also called an electrolyte disturbance) is when blood levels of a given electrolyte get too low or too high.
 Depending on the severity of the imbalance, the condition may require prompt medical attention.

 The biggest hydration-related imbalance is called hyponatremia.
-Hyponatremia (low serum sodium) is often caused by drinking too much plain water while sweating, and it’s the scourge of endurance athletes.
+Hyponatremia (low serum sodium) is often caused by drinking too much plain water, and it’s the scourge of endurance athletes.
 Low sodium is why many marathoners finish the race in a lethargic, light-sensitive funk.
 Occasionally hyponatremia is fatal.

 I won’t review all the electrolyte disturbances today.
 Just understand that for every electrolyte, there’s a corresponding “too low” (hypo) and “too high” (hyper) blood level, and that they are usually caused by things more serious than low dietary intakes of electrolytes, like kidney issues, medical conditions, or medications.

 An electrolyte deficiency, on the other hand, occurs when you don’t consume enough of a given electrolyte for optimal health.
 It’s distinct from an electrolyte imbalance in that it doesn’t declare your blood levels are low on electrolytes.
 But wait—won’t inadequate sodium, potassium, calcium, or magnesium intakes cause serum electrolyte levels to fall?